 Virtual assistant skills involving technology

-This group of skills is important for VAs because they need to be able to use technology to assist their clients.
+This group of skills is important for assistants because they need to be able to use technology to assist their clients.
 They should have a good understanding of different software programs, applications, and platforms.

 Knowing how to use different software programs, applications, and platforms is an advantage for a virtual assistant.
 ‘Software’ includes everything from word processing and spreadsheet applications to project management tools and customer relationship management (CRM) systems.